Elements: earth fire 2020

 Warp, weft, stitch, thread 2021

 Find, make 2021

-Lawty’s work is in collections worldwide including the Victoria and Albert Museum,
+Lawty’s works are in collections worldwide including the Victoria and Albert Museum, London

 Click images for details and

 if you are interested in any of Sue Lawty's work